Aryan (name)

 Aryan also spelled Ariyan, Arian, Aryann or Aaryan is a given name and surname that is popular in India and Iran.
-The name Aryan is derived from the Sanskrit (ārya) meaning "noble and educated".
-In the Anglosphere, the name has negative connotations to many due to the Nazi racial theories about the superiority of the so-called Aryan race and modern usage of the term by white supremacist organization Aryan Nations.
+The name Aryan is derived from the Sanskrit (ārya) meaning "noble and educated" in the context of Indian religions Hinduism, Buddhism and Jainism while it is from Old Persian (aryaʰ) ("noble and honorable") in the context of Iran.

+In the Anglosphere, the name has generally negative connotations, due to the Nazi racial theories about the superiority of the so-called Aryan race (and related usage of the term by white supremacist organizations such as Aryan Nations).